 18 min read

-A step-by-step tutorial for building your first MCP server in TypeScript, connecting Claude to the Todoist API with tool registration, input validation, and error handling.
+Step-by-step tutorial for building your first MCP server in TypeScript.
+Connect Claude to the Todoist API with tool registration and validation.

 MCP Server Tutorial